 Information was made available in alternate formats upon request and in a timely manner.
-We consulted with the person making the request to determine the suitability of the alternate format.
+We consult with the person making any request to determine the suitability of an alternate format.
 We continue to rely on Bell Relay, ASL interpreters and other similar services when required in providing service to people who are deaf, deafened, hard of hearing, or who have speech disabilities.

 We continue to focus on posting new web content in an accessible format for our clients, employees and members of the public.
 For example, corporate policies, business plans and other documents posted on OPB's Open Government web page are created in accessible formats.
-We started work to replace our public website.
-The new website will meet web accessibility standards established by the IASR.